narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 100,000 functionaries in the federation and it wouldn't have helped security in this case, at least not in a meaningful way.
-I'm being a little loose with this; apparently different nodes were running slightly different versions of Elements (some were fixed?) and so [Liquid actually forked on the block containing the inflation transaction](https://x.com/wiz/status/2096706364206887049).
+I'm being a little loose with this; apparently different nodes were running slightly different versions of Elements (older versions did not have the exploited bug, which was introduced in an attempted fix to a different bug?) and so [Liquid actually forked on the block containing the inflation transaction](https://x.com/wiz/status/2096706364206887049).
 But clearly overall security is not linear in the number in the federation!